-Welcome to the 2018 Southeastern Symposium on Mental Health annual meeting, a key event aiming to enhance knowledge about mental health and mental illness.
-The Greenville Health Science Center Partners, Department of Psychiatry and Behavioral Medicine and our Community Partners are delighted to be hosting the 2018 Symposium, welcoming over 300 individuals from varied backgrounds to share findings and best practice from May 18 – 19, 2018.
+Welcome to the 2019 Southeastern Symposium on Mental Health annual meeting, a key event aiming to enhance knowledge about mental health and mental illness.
+The Prisma Health Science Center Partners, Department of Psychiatry and Behavioral Medicine and our Community Partners are delighted to be hosting the 2019 Symposium, welcoming over 300 individuals from varied backgrounds to share findings and best practices from May 17 – 18, 2019.

 You can find out more about the Symposium keynote/plenary speakers and program taking place during the Conference and what to do in Greenville, SC via the tabs above.
-Should you have any other inquiries please email email@example.com or contact Christine Marsh at firstname.lastname@example.org or via telephone – 864-455-7808.
+Should you have any other inquiries please email email@example.com or via telephone – 864-455-7808.

 ABOUT THE SESMH SYMPOSIUM

-Taking an inclusive approach that recognizes mental health is about all of us, the Symposium theme – Mental Health Collaborations: Diversity and Inclusion–Integrating Research, Education, and Practice encompasses a variety of topics illuminating creative and innovative ways of addressing mental illness.
+Taking an inclusive approach that recognizes mental health is about all of us.
+The Symposium theme – Reducing Mental Health Disparities Through Sustaining and Strengthening Healthy Communities: Increasing Knowledge through Research, Education and Practice encompasses a variety of topics illuminating creative and innovative ways of addressing mental illness.

 Since mental illness is not a homogenous experience, we seek to recognize and embrace diversity from a wide range of perspectives.
 The Symposium opens up a space for discussions that not only engage with differences, but also endeavors to make a difference to stakeholders, community partners, clinicians, professionals and mental health consumers.
-Mental illness, stigma, and mental health depend upon a web of interdependent conditions, such as the physical, social environment, health, well-being, as well as a cultural understanding of mental illness.
+Mental illness, stigma, and health depend upon a web of interdependent conditions such as: the physical, social environment, health, well-being, and cultural understanding of mental illness.

 The Symposium therefore seeks to develop interdisciplinary and collaborative approaches that advance our understanding of the diversity and complexity of mental illness.
 In pursuing this goal, we encourage contributions exploring ways of engaging with diversity to enrich communities and to herald new approaches to mental health policy, research, education and practice.